znswanderer/znswanderer.github.io/_posts/2021-07-04-Harmonic-Oscillator-SymPy.md

-One can see here very clearly that:
+One can see here clearly that:

 * The wave functions are alternately symmetric $$\psi(\tilde x) = \psi(- \tilde x)$$ or antisymmetric $$\psi(\tilde x) = -\psi(- \tilde x)$$ with respect to the origin.